arielccjr/Journal2025/README.txt

                                         BAIT/SACRIFICE FOR-BY MOTHERBEAST.": NPCs/Requests/Puzzles, Alone/LowPopulation, WildEncounters + EnemyRaids/Ambush, Rivals, SocialLadder
                                         TRAP FOR-BY WILDWORLD: The Rat Race,
                                         WAIT FOR-BY BIRTHSTART: Initial State, Beginning Again : TRANSITION:               But what if this is only half-true?
-        ~3: PROOF (Confirmatio): Develops logical (logos) arguments with supporting evidence.
-            : Logos (Logical Argument): Uses deductive (enthymeme) and inductive reasoning (example-based proof).
-                                        : Finding a Commonplace (Topos) for Argument : Forming Premises from Endoxa (Common Opinions) : Introduction:             AWAKENING FOR-BY REALITY.
+            : Introduction:             AWAKENING FOR-BY REALITY.
 "I KNOW!
 THAT'S RIGHT!": REASON: ARITHMETIC+LOGIC, REALIZATION OF THE DREAM, ONENESS, COMPLETENESS/FULFILLMENT!
                                         [FAIRNESS = KNOW AND BE KNOWN.
 READ-WRITE ARITHMETIC-&-LOGIC, SENSES IN LATIN-&-GREEK]
                                             : Win Condition: players must fulfill their dream on the Fast Track or reach a certain level of passive income.